edresch/coalescence/coalescence.md

 * "It´s like a thought wave - invisible state OR quantum wave function spread over space and time.
 Not a wave of matter, but a wave in what?
 In a universal ocean - an ocean of pure potentiality - a unified field - superstring field that of which we are all made of." - [John Hagelin, Ph.D.](https://imgur.com/eULXDOI)

 * *"My world is myself.
 I am at home.* ***You are the pure awareness that illuminates consciousness and its infinite content.
 Awareness is primordial;*** it is the original state, beginningless, endless, uncaused, unsupported, without parts, without change.
 There can be no consciousness without awareness, but there can be awareness without consciousness... ***Awareness is the common matrix of every experience."*** - [Sri Nisargadatta Mahara, I Am That](https://holybooks-lichtenbergpress.netdna-ssl.com/wp-content/uploads/I-Am-That-by-Sri-Nisargadatta-Maharaj.pdf)

-* And I think [the sages] point to the same depth in you, and in me, and in all of us.
-I think they are plugged into the All…. ***Your identity is indeed the All,*** and you are no longer part of that stream, you are that stream, with the All unfolding not around you but in you. - [Ken Wilber, A Brief History of Everything](https://www.goodreads.com/book/show/40363634)

 * "Imagine that all of reality is a stream of water, where water represents consciousness.
 Now imagine that within the stream, whirlpools form.
 While they may *look different* from other parts of the stream, the whirlpools are made of nothing more than water. ***To say that the brain generates mind is as absurd as to say that a whirlpool generates water.*** - [Bernardo Kastrup, Ph.D.](https://imgur.com/jca3hDu)